-- The policy that deals specifically with the demolition and replacement of dwellings is Policy TAI 13: 'Replacement Dwellings' in the Joint LDP.
-This policy supports the principle for the replacement of a dwelling that meet the criteria included in the policy, where appropriate (See Appendix 1). - 12.3 In accordance with the Policy, proposals will not be supported to demolish and replace a listed building or a building of architectural and/or historical and/or visual special value.
-These are the buildings that are locally unique and create a sense of place but do not receive statutory protection.
-The policies note the specific criteria for proposals to demolish and replace dependent on the location of the proposal, namely if the proposal is situated within or outside the development boundary or if the site is within the Coastal Change Management Area.
+- The policy that relates specifically with the demolition and replacement of dwellings is Policy TAI 13: 'Replacement Dwellings'.
+This policy supports the principle for replacement dwellings that meets the criteria included in the policy, (see Appendix 1). - 12.3 In accordance with the Policy, proposals will not be supported to demolish and replace a listed building or a building of architectural and/or historical and/or visual merit.1 These are the buildings that are locally unique and create a sense of place but are not statutorily protected.
+The policy identifies the specific criteria for proposals to demolish and replace which are based on the location of the proposal i.e. if the proposal is situated within or outside development boundaries or if the site is within the Coastal Change Management Area.